 The Ruling is found at: http://www.canlii.org/en/ca/scc/doc/2013/2013scc34/2013scc34.html

-The Supreme Court's conclusion will play a role in two arbitration cases currently awaiting ruling.
+The Supreme Court’s conclusion played a role in two subsequent arbitration cases.

-• Construction Industry: There have been rulings in the construction industry that have specifically examined the requirements for reasonable cause and post incident testing.
+Reasonable Cause and Post Incident Testing: There have been rulings that have specifically examined the requirements for reasonable cause and post incident testing.

 Instead, the arbitrator ruled that it would be acceptable in the investigation of an accident, near miss or other potentially dangerous incident to test any employee directly involved in the situation when there are reasonable grounds to do so, or when the investigators decide there is no credible explanation for the incident.
 Both members of the panel concurred.